Dr Judith Burton

 - Bachelor of Education (In-service) (Uni of South Australia)

+Teaching areas Judith teaches two units focused on services for children and families.
+She also provides guest lecturers in a number of units.
 Postgraduate supervision: Judith is also on the supervision team of a number of postgraduate student projects including a qualitative study of family communication in Saudi Arabia, an examination of placement trajectories for children and young people in care, and legal decision making regarding children's participation in family law matters.

 - Invited evalution of a children's contact service